eclipse-pass/main/docs/roadmap.md

 ## 0.5.0
 This release will focus on tools to load data
-* Data loaders ported to new framework
+* Data loaders ported to utilize the new REST API and backend framework

 ## 0.6.0
 This release will focus on the deposit and notification services